fredjean/simpler_workflow/README.md

 my_activity.start_activity_loop
 ```

 The activity manages a loop that waits for messages from SWF.
+It runs
+under it's own sub-process to make it easier to manage and isolate each
+of the activities.

 Activities are passed a task parameter.
 This parameter is provided to the activity by SWF and provides a lot of information about the task
 at end.
 One item passed is the input attribute.